nrwl/nx/docs/shared/core-features/distribute-task-execution.md

 ## CI Execution Flow

-There are two main parts to the CI set up:
+Distributed task execution can work on any CI provider.
+You are responsible for launching jobs in your CI system.
+Nx Cloud then coordinates the way those jobs work together.
+There are two different kinds of jobs that you'll need to create in your CI system.

-1. The main job that controls what is going to be executed
+1. One main job that controls what is going to be executed
-2. The agent jobs that actually execute the tasks
+2. Multiple agent jobs that actually execute the tasks

 The main job execution flow looks like this: